Panjaa

-Upon release, it received mixed-to-negative reviews from both the critics and audience, alike.
-The performances (especially of Sesh's and Shroff's), songs, cinematography, action sequences, and production design were praised.
-However, the direction, story, screenplay, background score, and pace were highly criticized.

-Initially deemed as a little ahead of its time, over the years, it became a huge cult film and is now considered to be an underrated Telugu film, of the recent times.
-The film performed well in overseas, but failed hugely, at the Indian box office.
+Panjaa was released theatrically on 9 December 2011 to mixed reviews from critics.
+Despite its moderate success internationally, it struggled to make a significant impact at the domestic box office and flopped.
+Over time, the film was reevaluated and gained a cult following in Telugu cinema.

 Plot

-Jaidev is a Kolkata-based hitman working for a don named Bhagavan, and they together share a business rivalry with Kulkarni.
-When Bhagavan's psychotic son Munna returns to India after 8 years, he mistreats the accountant Sabapathy and humiliates him.
+Jai is a Kolkata-based hitman working for a don named Bhagavan, and they together share a business rivalry with Kulkarni.
+Bhagavan's psychotic son, Munna, returns to India after 8 years.

+Apart from his gangster life, Jai also owns a nursery where he raises a variety of plants along with his friend, Chotu.
+He also appoints a caretaker for the nursery, Sandhya.
+He soon starts hanging out frequently with Sandhya trying to keep his criminal life from her as he develops feelings for her.
+One day, Munna mistreats his father's accountant and confidant, Sabapathy, and humiliates him by urinating on him in front of the latter's neighbors.
 Receiving no support from Bhagavan, Sabapathy joins Kulkarni's gang, making Bhagavan order Jai to kill him.
-As per the plan, Jai kidnaps Rahul, the son of Kulkarni's brother Sampath.
+As per the plan, Jai kidnaps Rahul, the son of Kulkarni's younger brother, Sampath.
 He asks Guruvayya to hold Rahul hostage at a club until he is back with Sabapathy.
-Jai demands a meeting with Sabapathy in exchange for Rahul's freedom.
-Sabapathy tells him he switched sides not to retaliate, but to protect himself.
-Munna, on the other hand, visits the club and is attracted to club dancer named Jhanvi and inquires about her in the club.
+He demands a meeting with Sabapathy in exchange for Rahul's freedom.
+Sabapathy tells him that he switched sides not to retaliate, but to protect himself.
+Munna, on the other hand, visits the club and is attracted to the club dancer, Jhanvi, who is also Jai's childhood friend, and inquires about her in the club.
 Learning from Guruvayya that she loves Jai, Munna is enraged and kills Rahul after he teases him for being an incel and kills Kulkarni's henchman, who came to pick up Rahul.